jiribrejcha/wifi-vendor-lookup/README.md

-# Wi-Fi Vendor - Apple iOS Shortcut
+# Wi-Fi Vendor - Detect vendor of a Wi-Fi access point with just your iPhone or iPad
 Wi-Fi Vendor is an Apple iOS Shortcut for iPhones/iPads.
 It allows you to check the vendor of an access point.
 It is very useful when the AP is not visibly installed.

 ![image](https://github.com/jiribrejcha/wifi-vendor-lookup/assets/18701525/73b2fe04-c797-4d5f-be7d-1cd893ae4ccb)